CESNET/Nemea/README.md

 Travis CI build: [![Build Status](https://travis-ci.org/CESNET/Nemea.svg?branch=master)](https://travis-ci.org/CESNET/Nemea)

-The Nemea system consists of:
+The NEMEA system consists of:
-* [Nemea framework](https://github.com/CESNET/Nemea-Framework): The heart of the system that provides interconnection of modules, data format (and its handling) and common functions, algorithms and data structures.
+* [NEMEA framework](https://github.com/CESNET/Nemea-Framework): The heart of the system that provides interconnection of modules, data format (and its handling) and common functions, algorithms and data structures.
-* [Nemea modules](https://github.com/CESNET/Nemea-Modules): Base modules of the system for export&storage of flow data, replay of stored flow data, filtering, merging, and others.
+* [NEMEA modules](https://github.com/CESNET/Nemea-Modules): Base modules of the system for export&storage of flow data, replay of stored flow data, filtering, merging, and others.
 It also contains a basic flow exporter capable of extracting L7 information.
-* [Nemea detectors](https://github.com/CESNET/Nemea-Detectors): Detection modules that can detect and report various types of malicious traffic such as DoS, DDoS, scanning, bruteforce attacks, etc.
+* [NEMEA detectors](https://github.com/CESNET/Nemea-Detectors): Detection modules that can detect and report various types of malicious traffic such as DoS, DDoS, scanning, bruteforce attacks, etc.
-* [Nemea Supervisor](https://github.com/CESNET/Nemea-Supervisor): Central management and monitoring tool of the Nemea system.
+* [NEMEA Supervisor](https://github.com/CESNET/Nemea-Supervisor): Central management and monitoring tool of the NEMEA system.
 It takes care of running modules according to a specified configuration.

-This file describes the installation and basic usage of the Nemea system.
+This file describes the installation and basic usage of the NEMEA system.
 To see more general information, please have a look at https://www.liberouter.org/nemea.